Home Is a kitchen covered by contents insurance?

 Is contents insurance mandatory?

 Contents insurance is not mandatory, but it is highly recommended.
 It is important to know the correct value of your contents.
-This is because often your contents are worth more than you think.
+After all, often your contents are worth more than you think.
 What if you had to buy everything again in the event of a fire or other unforeseen event?
-As you can probably imagine, this is a major expense.
+You can probably imagine that this is a big expense.
 As an aid to determining the value of your household contents, you can use the household contents value meter.

 Compare household insurance policies